How Do You Modernize Stateful Apps?adminvm

 The best first step in app modernization

-Modern servers enhance performance and modern operating systems close known security risks.
+Modern servers enhance performance.
+Modern operating systems close known security risks.
 Any reconfiguration required with a move can be done dynamically and automatically by VirtaMove software.
 A modern OS opens the opportunity of moving apps to the cloud, where they can be managed with cutting edge cloud management tools and easily scaled to meet demand.

 You can plan for redevelopment later if you need it, and when the time is right you’ll be able to rebuild using a modern environment.
 You’re not forced into re-architecture right now because you want to run on modern servers.

 A stateful re-install is the best first step in app modernization, especially in times of uncertainty when budgets might be lean.
-If you want to understand more about what VirtaMove does, schedule a demo on our website, email, or give us a call.
+If you want to understand more about how to modernize stateful apps, schedule a demo on our website, email, or give us a call.
 We’re always pleased to show you what we do.